ranocha/SummationByPartsOperators.jl/docs/src/tutorials/twodimensional_linear_advection.md

 ```

 where the right-hand side is the simultaneous approximation term (SAT) used for the weak imposition of the boundary conditions.
 The vector ``\boldsymbol{g}``
-contains the boundary values given by the boundary condition at the inflow boundary and is set to ``\boldsymbol{u}`` on the outflow boundary, i.e.
+contains the boundary values given by the boundary condition at the inflow boundary and is set to ``\boldsymbol{u}`` on the outflow boundary, i.e.,
 for ``n = 1, \ldots, N`` we have

 ```math